Great resolutions for great leaders… all year round.

 I will strive to be a better listener

-Organisations that encourage entrepreneurialism in their staff are generally the most successful.
-Many of the world’s most popular companies to work at actively encourage their staff to seek new ways to do things, through developing new procedures or finding new ways to work that improves efficiency.
+Organisations that encourage entrepreneurialism in their employees are generally the most successful.
+Many of the world’s most popular companies to work at actively encourage their employees to seek new ways to do things, through developing new procedures or finding new ways to work that improves efficiency.

-Allowing staff to act like entrepreneurs takes a lot of trust, but the rewards could be great for everyone.
+Allowing employees to act like entrepreneurs takes a lot of trust, but the rewards could be great for everyone.